Vietnam.vn - Nền tảng quảng bá Việt Nam

 Millions or billions of years later, these clouds began to coalesce into the first stars and galaxies, bringing the universe out of its infancy known as the Dark Ages.

-The results also show that the newborn universe contained a mass equal to 1,900 "zetta-suns".
+The results also show that the newborn universe contained 1,900 "zetta-suns" of mass.
 One zetta-sun is equal to 10^21 solar masses.

 Of these, only 100 zetta-suns come from ordinary matter, the kind we can see and measure.
 In the early universe, this matter was mostly hydrogen, followed by helium.

-Of the remaining 1,800 zetta-suns, 500 zetta-suns are dark matter, the invisible theoretical substance that pervades the universe; while a massive 1,300 zetta-suns come from the density of dark energy, a similarly mysterious phenomenon that is causing the universe to expand at an ever-increasing rate.
+Of the remaining 1,800 zetta-suns, 500 zetta-suns are dark matter, the theoretical invisible substance that pervades the universe; while a massive 1,300 zetta-suns come from the density of dark energy, a similarly mysterious phenomenon that is causing the universe to expand at an ever-accelerating rate.

 “By looking back to a time when things were much simpler, we can piece together the story of how our universe evolved into the rich and complex place it is today,” said Professor Dunkley.